 Administrative Procedures Act Hearing Notices.

-All notices of hearings conducted under the Administrative Procedures Act (APA) shall be provided to the Federation consistent with APA terms.
+All notices of hearings conducted under the Administrative Procedures Act (APA) directly affecting faculty interests shall be provided to the Federation consistent with APA terms.

 Faculty List.

 The Employer agrees to provide the Federation President, within a reasonable time during each academic year, the names, addresses, email addresses, and telephone numbers (privacy requests excepted) of all full-time faculty.
-A list of adjunct faculty showing name, address, email, telephone number (privacy requests excepted), and administrative unit shall be provided to the Federation President and Adjunct Liaison by the third week of the quarter.
+A list of associate faculty showing name, address, email, telephone number (privacy requests excepted), and administrative unit shall be provided to the Federation President and Associate Faculty Liaison by the third week of the quarter.

 Federation Related Meetings.